 Recent news shows the United States is the last major economy in North America not to decriminalize possession of marijuana.
 Legalization of cannabis in Canada went into effect on October 17, 2018.
 On Halloween, the Mexican Supreme Court released two rulings that said blanket prohibitions on personal possession of marijuana were not permitted, and “that adults have a fundamental right to personal development which lets them decide their recreational activities without interference from the state.”

 U.S. federal law prohibits all marijuana possession.
 Pete Sessions (R-TX) in the House and Chuck Grassley (R-IA) in the Senate have been extreme obstructionists here, blocking every attempt to find a workable solution to resolve differences in state and federal law.
 The result is a limbo where progress is stifled, and people live under an unacceptably vague understanding of what behavior will be punished as criminal and what will not.
-Perhaps a new Congress with new members can look with fresh eyes to establish a solution to this problem that embraces freedom and the federalist principles that founded the Republic.We value your comments!
-Please weigh in on our comment section below.
+Perhaps a new Congress with new members can look with fresh eyes to establish a solution to this problem that embraces freedom and the federalist principles that founded the Republic.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com